 Vaadin powers business-critical apps in some of the largest financial, healthcare, and government institutions around the world.

-The server-driven architecture of Vaadin Flow keeps the app running in a secure environment with a minimal attack surface, whereas Vaadin Fusion secures all endpoint communication by default and validates data integrity both on the client and server.
+The server-driven architecture of Vaadin Flow keeps the app running in a secure environment with a minimal attack surface, whereas Hilla (previously Vaadin Fusion) secures all endpoint communication by default and validates data integrity both on the client and server.

 Get up to speed on our policy for receiving reports related to potential security vulnerabilities in our services and products, and how we communicate verified vulnerabilities to our customers.